 .
 You may also email

 8Do you offer interpreting?

 Yes we do!
-We have American Sign Language interpreters at our 8:30a Sunday service, and our Midweek services available for deaf and hard-of-hearing.
-They area available in our adult services, kids, and youth as well during those times as well as our Sunday morning 10am bible study classes.
+We have American Sign Language interpreters at our 10:30a Sunday service, and our 7:30p Midweek service available for deaf and hard-of-hearing.
+They are available in our adult services, kids, and youth as well during those times as well as our Sunday morning 9:30a bible study classes.
 Upon request we also offer Spanish interpreting for those needing assistance.

 9Do you have "Sunday school" style classes?

 On Sunday mornings at 9:30a we offer what we call, Anchor Faith Life Classes, for teenagers and adults.
 The youth classes are 6 weeks in length and offer a wide range of topics taught.
 The adult class, Building the Believer, is designed to show you the foundation for our faith.
 We cover things like creation, Jesus's teaching, giving money, etc. If you're looking to grow deeper in your relationship with God, attending these classes are a great next step.